-Mombasa B, an oil tanker owned by domestic carrier Janggeum Maritime, entered the inside of the Strait of Hormuz following a route designated by Iran.
+The tanker Mombasa B, operated by domestic carrier Janggeum Maritime, entered inside the Strait of Hormuz along a route designated by Iran.

 According to the shipping industry on the 13th, Mombasa B passed the route between Larak Island and Qeshm Island approved by the Islamic Revolutionary Guard Corps on the 12th and entered the Persian Gulf.

-Mombasa B departed from China's Zhoushan Port and is sailing toward Basra Port in southern Iraq.
-According to MarineTraffic, a vessel-tracking site, the ship is currently passing near Lavan Island in southern Iran.
+Mombasa B departed from Zhoushan Port in China and is sailing toward Basra Port in southern Iraq.
+According to the ship-tracking site MarineTraffic, the vessel is currently passing near Lavan Island in southern Iran.

 However, it is not known whether Mombasa B paid a toll to the Iranian side to enter the Strait of Hormuz, or whether issues such as hull insurance or cargo insurance have been resolved.

-Janggeum Maritime is a company 100% owned in equity by Director Jeong Ga-hyeon, the eldest son of Sinokor Merchant Marine Chairman Jeong Tae-sun, and has been aggressively expanding its very large crude carrier (VLCC) fleet since the end of last year.
+Janggeum Maritime is a company 100% owned by Director Jeong Ga-hyeon, the eldest son of Jeong Tae-sun, chair of Sinokor Merchant Marine, and since the end of last year it has been aggressively expanding its very large crude carrier (VLCC) fleet.

-Recently, it has been pursuing joint management with Switzerland's MSC, the world's largest carrier.
+Recently, it has been pursuing joint management with Switzerland-based MSC, the world's largest carrier.
 Through a paid-in capital increase, MSC would secure 50% equity and expand capital to further grow the fleet.